genelet/godbi/README.md

 <br /><br />
 ## Chapter 3.
 ADVANCED USAGE

-`Model` constructs a database *model*, as in the MVC Pattern, from JSON and runs RESTful and GraphicQL verbs in the schema.
-This a powerful tool in web application.
+`Model` constructs a database *model*, as in the MVC Pattern, from JSON and runs CRUD actions.

 <br /><br />
 ### 3.1  Type *Model*